This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is simple eosinophilic pneumonia?

 Simple eosinophilic pneumonia is caused by lung inflammation.
-Eosinophils irritate your lung tissues, making them inflamed and swollen.
-Eosinophils are white blood cells that your body uses to fight allergies and parasites.
+Eosinophils are white blood cells that help your body fight disease such as a parasite infection.
+When you have simple eosinophilic pneumonia, the eosinophils collect in your lungs and irritate your lung tissues.
+This makes your lungs inflamed and swollen.
 Simple eosinophilic pneumonia is also called Loffler syndrome or pulmonary eosinophilia.

 What are the signs and symptoms of simple eosinophilic pneumonia?

-- A cough that may produce mucus or bloody mucus
+- A cough that may produce yellow or bloody mucus

 - Chest pain

 Your healthcare provider will examine you and ask about your signs and symptoms.
 He or she will also ask about any medical conditions you have.
 Tell the provider about any medicines you take now or have taken in the past.
 You may need any of the following:

 - Blood tests may be used to find the cause of your symptoms.

 - A chest x-ray or CT scan may show signs of infection.
 You may be given contrast liquid before the scan.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.